fsprojects/ProjectScaffold/docs/content/tutorial.md

 Of course you gave to fill in the ``NUGETKEY``, ``GITHUBUSERNAME`` and ``GITHUBPW`` with your own credentials.
 The `build.cmd` is listed in the `.gitignore` file.
 This prevents accidental commits of your login.

+### Release your software

+All your tests pass, the documentation is in good shape then it's time to release your software.

+The first step is to edit the [release notes](https://github.com/fsprojects/ProjectScaffold/blob/master/RELEASE_NOTES.md)

+    [lang=batchfile]
+    ### 1.0 - Unreleased
+    * More awesome stuff comming
+    * Added SourceLink for Source Indexing PDB

+    #### 0.5.1-beta - November 6 2013
+    * Improved quality of solution-wide README.md files

+    #### 0.5.0-beta - October 29 2013
+    * Improved quality of solution-wide README.md files

+    #### 0.0.1-beta - October 24 2013
+    * Changed name from fsharp-project-scaffold to FSharp.ProjectScaffold
+    * Initial release

 After that you can release your software by calling: